-The market for corporate control is an external governance mechanism that becomes active when a firm's internal controls fail. "friendly" deals because not only do they get the payout through a golden parachute, but at their next firm they may get a "golden hello" as a signing bonus to work for the new firm.103 Golden parachutes help them leave, but "golden hellos are increasingly needed to get them in the door" of the next firm.104 Although the 1980s had more defenses put up against hostile takeovers, the more recent environment has been much friendlier.
+"friendly" deals because not only do they get the payout through a golden parachute, but at their next firm they may get a "golden hello" as a signing bonus to work for the new firm.
+Golden parachutes help them leave, but "golden hellos are increasingly needed to get them in the door" of the next firm.
+Halthough the 1980s had more defenses put up against hostile takeovers, the more recent environment has been much friendlier.
 However, the recent economic crisis has led to significant criticism of golden parachutes, especially for executives of poorly performing firms.
 For example, there was significant criticism of the large bonuses paid to Merrill Lynch managers after the acquisition by Bank of America.
 This is because of the huge loss suffered by Merrill Lynch because of poor strategic decisions executed by these managers.
 Furthermore, there were issues with AIG, which received billions of dollars in government support to stay afloat yet paid huge managerial bonuses.
-As a result of the criticism, the firm cancelled its \$10 million golden parachute for its departing CFO, Steven Bensinger.105
+As a result of the criticism, the firm cancelled its \$10 million golden parachute for its departing CFO, Steven Bensinger.

 The market for corporate control governance mechanisms should be triggered by a firm's poor performance relative to industry competitors.
 A firm's poor performance, often demonstrated by the firm's below-average returns, is an indicator that internal governance mechanisms have failed; that is, their use did not result in managerial decisions that maximized shareholder value.
 Yet, although these acquisitions often involve highly underperforming firms and the changes needed may appear obvious, there are no guarantees of success.
 The acquired firm's assets still must be integrated effectively into the acquiring firm's operation to earn positive returns from the takeover.
-Also, integration is an exceedingly complex challenge.106 Even active acquirers often fail to earn positive returns from some of their acquisitions, but some acquirers are successful and earn significant returns from the assets they acquire.107
+Also, integration is an exceedingly complex challenge.
+Even active acquirers often fail to earn positive returns from some of their acquisitions, but some acquirers are successful and earn significant returns from the assets they acquire.
+The successful and earn significant returns from the assets they acquire.

 Target firm managers and members of the boards of directors are commonly sensitive about hostile takeover bids.
 It frequently means that they have not done an effective job in managing the company.
 If they accept the offer, they are likely to lose their jobs; the acquiring firm will insert its own management.
-If they reject the offer and fend off the takeover attempt, they must improve the performance of the firm or risk losing their jobs as well.108 over attempt.
-Historically, the increased use of the market for corporate control has enhanced the sophistication and variety of managerial defense tactics that are used in takeovers.
-The market for corporate control tends to increase risk for managers.
-As a result, managerial pay is often augmented indirectly through golden parachutes (wherein, a CEO can receive up to three years' salary if his or her firm is taken over).
-Golden parachutes, similar to most other defense tactics, are controversial.
+If they reject the offer and fend off the takeover attempt, they must improve the performance of the firm or risk losing their jobs as well.